- 1 What Is a Fertilizer Spreader?

 Scotts Turf Builder EdgeGuard Mini

-- Designed to ensure superior results when used with Scotts...
+- Designed to deliver superior results when used with Scotts...

 Type: Broadcast Spreader